kunalsanga/supply-chain/README.md

 ## 🛠️ Troubleshooting
 - **Backend fails to start:** Ensure you use the provided Maven command and have Java installed.
 - **Python/KaggleHub errors:** Make sure Python and dependencies are installed (`pip install -r requirements.txt` in backend).
+- **AI service not responding:** Check if the Python AI service is running on port 8000.
 - **Frontend issues:** Ensure Node.js is installed, and run `npm install` before `npm start`.
 - **No inventory data:** Download from Kaggle or upload a CSV file via the dashboard.